DigitalPlatDev/US.KG/README.md

 # US.KG – A FREE NAME FOR EVERYONE
 [Registry Website (https://nic.us.kg/)](https://nic.us.kg/)
+### ⚠️⚠️⚠️ On October 16, 2024 (UTC), we received a warning from the .KG registry due to subdomains being used for large number of malicious activities (including Bank Hacking).
+As a result, we have temporarily suspended registrations.
+We will be upgrading our KYC process and reopening registrations soon.
+In the meantime, all reviews are on hold, so please refrain from submitting any new applications. ⚠️⚠️⚠️

 #### Your request is typically processed within 15 minutes after submission.
 #### Please DO NOT download any untrusted binary files from "issues" and run them, they are viruses!
 We will not ask you to download any files
 ## Domain names no longer cost